-32 PRIN 2.1.1 R
+&lt;sup>60 PRIN 2.1.1 R

-33 SYSC 2 and 3
+SYSC 2 and 3

-management and control of risk34, and specifically require appropriate systems and controls over the management of money laundering risk35.
+- 21. The FCA Handbook of rules and guidance contains high level standards that apply, with some exceptions, to all FCA-regulated firms, (for example, the FCA Principles for Businesses, COND and SYSC) and to all approved persons (for example, the Statements of Principle and Code of Practice for Approved Persons).
+SYSC sets out particular rules relating to senior management responsibilities, and for systems and controls processes.
+Some of these rules focus on the management and control of risk, and specifically require appropriate systems and controls over the management of money laundering risk. - 22.
+The FCA has also issued a publication "Financial Crime: A Guide for Firms" which provides practical assistance and information for firms on actions they can take to counter the risk that they might be used to further financial crime.

-22. The FCA has also issued a publication "Financial Crime: A Guide for Firms" which provides practical assistance and information for firms on actions they can take to counter the risk that they might be used to further financial crime.
+SYSC 6.1.1 R

-34 SYSC 6.1.1 R 35 SYSC 6.3.7 G
+63 SYSC 6.3.7 G